garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

 may in fact get set up quicker if you use the in-cluster build modes.

-When you deploy to your environment (via `garden deploy` or `garden dev`) using the local Docker mode, images are first built locally and then pushed to the configured _deployment registry_, where the K8s cluster will then pull the built images when deploying.
+When you deploy to your environment (via `garden deploy`) using the local Docker mode, images are first built locally and then pushed to the configured _deployment registry_, where the K8s cluster will then pull the built images when deploying.
 This should generally be a _private_ container registry, or at least a private project in a public registry.